Acute Disseminated Encephalomyelitis

 Race

 The scientifically imprecise concept of race does not lend itself readily to discussions of ADEM.
-In the author's (RSR) series of more than 150 cases, the ratio of light-skinned to dark-skinned individuals who have some contribution of genetic material from individuals who have left Africa in the past 5 centuries is approximately 6:1.
-In the former group, the element of African heritage from the past 5 centuries is presumed small but is in fact unknown.
-ADEM is found in all ethnic groups and races; referral bias complicates any assessment of relative prevalence.
+ADEM is found in all ethnic groups and races; referral bias complicates an assessment of relative prevalence.

 Regardless of race, the degree of skin pigmentation directly influences vitamin D status in any given individual.
-[66] Several studies have implicated vitamin D deficiency as a contributing risk factor for multiple sclerosis, [70, 68, 67] though these studies have not been performed within ADEM cohorts.
+[29] Several studies have implicated vitamin D deficiency as a contributing risk factor for MS, [30, 31, 32] though these studies have not been performed within ADEM cohorts.

 Sex

 Though no clear gender predominance has been identified, a handful of ADEM cohorts have reported a slightly male predominance.
-[5, 54, 85] In the author's (RSR) series of more than 150 cases, the ratio of boys to girls is 1.3:1.
-These data are in opposition to the strong female preponderance noted within multiple sclerosis.
+[14, 16, 25] These data are in opposition to the strong female preponderance noted within MS.

 Age